OpenBB-finance/OpenBB/website/content/sdk/faqs/general_operation.md

 ---
 title: General Operation
 sidebar_position: 3
-description: A page providing comprehensive tutorial and help information on enabling developer mode and resolving system-related issues on both Windows and MacOS for OpenBB's software.
+description: "A page providing comprehensive tutorial and help information on enabling" developer mode and resolving system-related issues on both Windows and MacOS for OpenBB's software.
 keywords: